mihoo-r/OLTypes/README.md

 If you wish for the library to be globally available for all new projects, you should add the source folder to your **Library path** instead.
 (Menu Tools -> Options -> Environment Options -> Delphi Options -> Library -> Library path).

-**You may also want to open the OLTypesTest.dpr to run the tests and see the new types in use before you start using it yourself.**
+**Feel free to open OLTypesTest.dpr to run the tests and see the new types in action before you start using them yourself.**

+You may also want to **[check the Wiki](https://bitbucket.org/mihoor/oltypes/wiki/Home)**

 ### Contribution guidelines ###